surface-ui/surface_formatter/README.md

   - `things={{  %{one: "1", two: "2"}}}` becomes `things={{ %{ one: "1", two: "2" } }}`

 Sometimes the Elixir code formatter will add line breaks in the formatted expression.
-In that case, the formatter will ensure indentation lines up.
+In that case, SurfaceFormatter will ensure indentation lines up.
 If there is a single attribute, it will keep the attribute on the same line as the tag name, for example: